Sir-Apple/MovieTrackr/README.md

 The user will be able to search for the movie they like then save to their watchlist or watchedlist.

-My TMDB API Key is stored in my private repository: https://github.com/Sir-Apple/MyAPIKeys

 ## Downloading and Testing

 1. Download the zipfile
+2. Get your TMDB API key from https://developer.themoviedb.org/reference/intro/getting-started, then insert your API key inside the fetch API Key in the Addmovie.js
+3. My TMDB API Key is stored in my private repository: https://github.com/Sir-Apple/MyAPIKeys
-2. Run the project in the local host server with npm run start (https://github.com/Sir-Apple/SearchMovieApp/tree/main/watchlist)
+4. Run the project in the local host server with npm run start (https://github.com/Sir-Apple/SearchMovieApp/tree/main/watchlist)